danemacmillan/vagrantshell/README.md

 # Development

-A default root directory of `develop` will be created in `sites`.
-There is a vhost entry which will serve any content within.
+A default root directory of `develop.vagrant.dev` will be created in `sites`.
+There is a wildcard vhost entry which will serve any content within the `sites` directory, using the exact directory name created.

-By default, the server parses documents from `/vagrant/sites/develop`.
-You can create additional sites under `/vagrant/sites` to test different codebases.
-Be sure a corresponding vhost entry exists.
-On your host machine, go to `/your/local/path/sites/develop` to make changes.
+By default, the server parses documents from `/vagrant/sites/develop.vagrant.dev`.
+Additional sites can be created under `/vagrant/sites` to test different codebases.
+On your host machine, go to `/your/local/path/vagrantshell/sites/develop.vagrant.dev` to make changes.

 ## Access from Web browser